JesperBorrePedersen/jels3/README.md

-## Research compendium for 'Jels 3, a new Late Paleolithic open-air site in Denmark, sheds light on the pioneer colonization of northern Europe'.
+## Research compendium for 'Jels 3, a New Late Paleolithic Open-Air Site in Denmark, Sheds Light on the Pioneer Colonization of Northern Europe'.

 ### Compendium DOI: